 - Check out the best cheap MacBook Pro deals

 Kuo didn't mention a specific release window for the new MacBook Pro, but he doesn't believe it will be the only product launching.
 Rather, the 14-inch MacBook Pro will be part of a suite of new Apple products that will feature mini-LED dispay technology.

-In addition to 14-inch MacBook Pro, Kuo suggests a revised 16-inch MacBook Pro, a new iMac Pro, and three new iPad from Pro to Mini.
-All six devices are expected to have mini-LED displays.
+In addition to a 14-inch MacBook Pro, Kuo suggests a revised 16-inch MacBook Pro, a new iMac Pro, and three new iPads from Pro to Mini are on the way – and all six devices are expected to have mini-LED displays.